 We’ve been asked about rubber mulch mats.
 Although we don’t deal with those, you can read review guides online.

 Effective watering can save time, money, and resources.
 With only a few exceptions, most grasses only need about an inch of water per week, even in the summertime.
-If you’re curious about the specific needs of your turf, Water Efficient Lawn Care for North Texas offers some useful details.
+If you’re curious about the specific needs of your turf, Texas Turfgrasses, offers some useful details.

 The trick is to water early, before it has a chance to evaporate.
 And if you’re facing local water restrictions or a hefty water bill, remember it’s okay to let your lawn yellow a bit if needed.
 If you’re prioritizing resources, you can skimp on irrigation for a few weeks, and an otherwise healthy lawn will bounce back in no time.